Steer Clear of Weather-Related Pipe Bursts: Tips & What to Look For This Winter

 - Seal all leaks in crawl spaces and basements with caulking

-– Close vents in the winter (if they won’t close, cover with insulation, cardboard, or newspaper)
+- Close vents in the winter (if they don’t close, cover them with insulation, cardboard, or newspaper)

 - Turn off water to outside faucets, if possible, and remove hoses and drain pipes